MrPickles/dotfiles/README.md

 [Font Awesome][awesome-terminal-fonts].
 Fortunately, we have a pre-patched font that contains all the necessary symbols.

-1. To use the pre-patched font, install the file at `third_party/awesome-terminal-fonts/patched/Droid+Sans+Mono+Awesome.ttf`.
+1. Install the file at `third_party/awesome-terminal-fonts/patched/Droid+Sans+Mono+Awesome.ttf`.
+   Clicking on the file from Finder should be sufficient.
-2. Next you will want to change the fonts in your iTerm profile.
+2. Go to the `Text` tab in your current iTerm profile and select the option to `Use a different font for non-ASCII text`.
-3. Go to the `Text` tab in your current profile and pick `Droid Sans Mono Awesome` for non-ASCII text.
+3. In the same tab, select `Droid Sans Mono Awesome` as the font for non-ASCII text.

 To patch your own fonts or configure the symbols for all other fonts, you can take a look at the [Mac installation instructions][fa-mac] for Font Awesome, or